EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/computational_workflows.md

 ## Discovering workflows

 Researchers may wish to look for existing workflows that meet their needs, before creating one from scratch.
-Reusing existing workflows helps avoid speeds up research and reduces duplication.
+Reusing existing workflows helps speed up research and reduces duplication.
 Users can also benefit from using tried and tested solutions — existing workflows are often peer-reviewed, widely used, or validated, which increases trust in results they produce.